Dose calculator

 The structural stability of tesamorelin directly informs the administration schedules observed in research literature.
 Its resistance to DPP-IV degradation permits a daily dosing cadence, which allows for sustained engagement of the GHRH receptor.
 This contrasts sharply with native GHRH, which would require much more frequent administration to achieve a similar exposure profile.
 When planning documentation for a research project, this daily cadence is a key parameter to schedule and record.
 For calculation purposes, a 5 mg vial reconstituted with 2 mL of diluent contains 2.5 mg per mL.
 A 1 mg illustrative dose is therefore calculated as 0.4 mL or 40 units on a standard U-100 insulin syringe, often documented on a daily cadence.

-Common Tesamorelin dose mistakes
+Common Tesamorelin dose-calculation mistakes

 - Assuming the per-dose volume and syringe draw will be as small as sermorelin's and failing to plan for a larger subcutaneous injection.